Follow the Fox keeps selected local civic issues in view through public records, dated updates, current footing notes, and source-backed context.

 Where it stands now

-The pawprint marks The Fox’s current footing: the plain-language status of where the public matter stands now.
+The pawprint marks the current status of the public matter.

 Current civic trails